conal/webgl-experiment-1/README.md

-# Some experiments with WebGL, toward resurrecting Shady
+This project is an experiment with WebGL, toward resurrecting [Shady](https://github.com/conal/shady-gen).

 See [the demo](http://conal.github.io/webgl-experiment-1/).